Over the last few years, I’ve been lucky enough to stay in everything from safari tents to hobbit holes.

 A shepherd’s hut might not sound quite as exciting and exotic in comparison, but this shepherd’s hut in the Lake District may just be one of my favourites.
-What this shepherd’s hut went big on was cosiness and comfort.
-And that is exactly what you want from a December staycation in the UK.
+It’s definitely one of the most unique Airbnbs I’ve ever stayed in.

 Waking up inside the shepherd’s hut each morning to the frosty, sparkly fields was one of the most magical things I’ve ever experienced.

 The Shepherd’s Hut in the Lake District